Raynos/http-framework/documents/corsify.md

     // CORS in browsers send a preflight OPTIONS HTTP request
     // for POSTs to see whether making a HTTP request to this
     // end point is allowed.
-You should handle `OPTIONS` seperately
+You should handle `OPTIONS` separately
     // from `GET` / `POST` / other headers.
     if (req.method === "OPTIONS") {
         return res.end()